psx95/learning-go/concurrency/concurrency.md

 #### Concurrency vs Parallelism
 Concurrency is not parallelism.
 Concurrency means that our application can do more than 1 thing at a time.
 It doesn't necessarily mean that it will.

 Parallelism is the act of executing more than one task at the same time.
-This means without concurrnecy, we cannot have parallelism.
+This means without concurrency, we cannot have parallelism.

 Putting the above together, in Go, we can write concurrent programs, but we cannot force them to run in parallel.
 This is decided by the OS and the Go runtime environment.
 The main difference between the concept of concurrency and parallelism is that parallelism implies that multiple tasks run simultaneously, at the same time.
 Concurrency means that while multiple tasks may be running simultaneously, only one of them would be actively worked on at a given time (basically keep switching between the tasks).